 2 oz (60 g) enoki mushrooms

-2 large green onions (white + green parts), cut in 1-inch (2.5 cm) segments on diagonal
+2 large green onions (white + green parts), cut in segments on diagonal (1 inch/2.5 cm long)

 Sauce: In small measuring cup, stir together ingredients.

-Sukiyaki: Add shirataki to small pan of boiling, salted water.
-When water returns to boil, cook 1 minute.
+Sukiyaki: In small pan of boiling, salted water, boil shirataki on medium heat 1 minute.
 Drain.
 Line baking sheet with paper towels.
 Spread out shirataki to air-dry.
 Cut strands into manageable lengths.

 Heat 12-inch (30 cm) cast iron skillet on medium-high 5 minutes.
 Add oil and swirl to coat pan.
-Using tongs, add beef and spread out across pan.
+Add beef and spread out across skillet.
 Sprinkle with sugar.
 Cook, tossing and turning often, 2 minutes, or until no longer pink.
 Add 2 tbsp (30 mL) sauce and toss.
 Cook, turning often, 1 to 2 minutes, until browned in patches.
 Remove from heat.

 Makes 4 servings.